logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* add a transfer protocol for coins (instead of dollars): STARTED; refactored Transfer to CashTransfer; added transfer_coin table
+* add a transfer protocol for coins (instead of dollars): STARTED; refactored Transfer to CashTransfer; added transfer_coin table; reading coin-transfer rows.
+Need to add dates to rows: DONE

 * We need a coin exchange from coin to coin, called CoinConvert, that is, when we convert COMP to ETH (to MIR)